Getting ready to apply

 Application Fee Waivers

-Veterans and other applicants are eligible for waivers of the application fee.
-Please visit our application fees page for more information.
+Some applicants are eligible for a waiver of the application fee.
+Please visit our application fees page for a list of potential fee waivers.

 Letters of Recommendation

-Cornell University offers a page of tips on asking for letters of recommendation, including the information you should provide to a potential letter writer, and topics to discuss when asking for that letter.
-You can find Cornell’s tips page via this link:
+- Cornell University offers a page of tips, including the information you should provide to a potential letter writer, and topics to discuss when asking for a letter.

-Purdue’s Online Writing Lab (known as OWL) offers a great guide on the process, from getting organized to connecting with the people who write those letters after the application process.
-Here is the link to the OWL webpage.
+- Purdue’s Online Writing Lab (known as OWL) offers a great guide on the process, from getting organized to connecting with the people who write those letters after the application process.

 Where to find more information